DavidMercier/TriDiMap/doc/mapping.rst

    :scale: 40 %
    :align: center

-   *Cross-sectional scheme of 2 indents, with the definition of geometrical parameters*
+   *Cross-sectional scheme of 2 side-by-side indents, with the definition of geometrical parameters*

 More recently, it has been demonstrated that a minimum indent spacing of 10 times the indentation depth was sufficient to obtain insignificant hardness deviation for different bulk materials and coatings tested with a Berkovich indenter.
-And this result has been generalized for other indenter geometries (spherical and Vickers tips), ans it was found that a minimum indent spacing of 1.5 times the indent contact lateral dimension is enough to get accurate results [#SudharshanPhani_2019]_.
+And this result has been generalized for other indenter geometries (spherical and Vickers tips), and it was found that a minimum indent spacing of 1.5 times the indent contact lateral dimension is enough to get accurate results [#SudharshanPhani_2019]_.

-For example, let's have a sample of metallic matrix reinforced with ceramic particles, with a mean radius of 1 micron, and a with a surface sample RMS roughness estimated around 30nm.
-The best indentation depth should be around 90-100nm, which respects both rules (for the microstructure and the surface roughness).
-Then, the indentation step for the matrix grid can be set around 2-4 microns with a Berkovich indenter.
+For example, let's have a sample of metallic matrix reinforced with 1 micron radius ceramic particles, and a with a surface sample RMS roughness estimated around 30 :math:`\text{nm}`.
+The best indentation depth should be around 90-100 :math:`\text{nm}`, which respects both rules (for the microstructure and the surface roughness).
+Then, the indentation step for the matrix grid can be set around 2-4 :math:`\text{micron}` with a Berkovich indenter.

 Interpolation step
 -----------------------